Lucas-Yon/pusher-zod/readme.md

     // ...your options
 })

-// ubscribe to a channel.
+// Subscribe to a channel.
 You will get an error if you try to join a channel that is not defined.
 The ID can be any value you want. const channel = Client.joinChannel("chat", "conversationID");

 // listen to an event